- Open Finder on a Mac (the program you use to browse your files). If you open any folder on your Mac, you will be in Finder.

 For your departmental share, smb://files.brown.edu/dfs/DepartmentName_Shared

-- When prompted, log in as requested with your Brown username and password.
+- You will be prompted to log in with your Brown username and password.

 - Your folder will open.
 You can open files and drag files to and from the folder.